-Robo-Erectus is one of the pioneer soccer-playing humanoid robots in the Robo-Cup Humanoid League, having participated in Robocup 2002 Fukuoka when the league first begins.
+Robo-Erectus is one of the pioneer soccer-playing humanoid robots in the RoboCup Humanoid League, having participated in Robocup 2002 Fukuoka when the league first begins.
 Robo-Erectus came in 2^{nd} place in the Humanoid Walk competition in Robocup 2002 and 1^{st} place in the Humanoid Free Performance competition in Robocup 2003.
 In 2004, Robo-Erectus won the 2^{nd} place in Humanoid Walk, Penalty Kick, and Free Performance.
 In 2007, it finished 6^{th} on the 2 vs 2 games, and 3^{rd} on the technical challenge.
+In 2010 and 2011, Robo-Erectus managed to pass to the second round robin stage in the competition.

 This paper is organized as follows.
 In Section 2, the mechanical and electrical designs are presented.
 Following, the motion control system, image processing and robot behavioral control system are described respectively.
-Finally, in Section 4, the concluding remarks are presented.
+In Section 4, the concluding remarks are presented.
+Finally, a statement of commitment for the RoboCup 2012 is presented in Section 5.